 Abstract

 Addition of an over-wintering cereal rye (Secale cereal) cover crop to Midwestern maize (Zea mays)-based systems offers several environmental benefits, but the long-term effects of this addition on soil hydrological properties is not well-understood.
 Soil water retention curves can provide insight into cover crop-induced soil changes that affect soil water dynamics.
 We utilized four long-term cover crop trials in Iowa, USA that included a winter rye cover crop and no-cover treatment in systems with a maize crop (grain or silage) rotated with soybean (Glycine max).
 All trials had been in place for at least 10 years and were managed without tillage.
 At each trial, we took intact 7.62 diameter soil samples from 10-18 cm depths shortly after cash crop planting in May and June 2019.
 We measured organic matter, soil texture, and the volumetric soil water content at matric potentials of -2.5, -10, -25, -50, -100, -200 and -500 cm water.
 Four hydrological parameters were used to compare the soils.
 Pore-size distribution indices and air-entry potentials were estimated from non-linear model fits to the soil water retention curves.
 Water contents at saturation and at field capacity (-100 cm water matric potentials) were taken directly from the data.
-Neither pore-size distribution nor air-entry potential were affected by cover cropping, but both had large amounts of uncertainty in their estimation.
+Neither pore-size distribution nor air-entry potential (model parameters) were affected by cover cropping, but both had large amounts of uncertainty in their estimation.
 At this depth, cover-cropping did not meaningfully effect bulk density or water contents at saturation at any trial.
 At the trial with the highest 10-year mean cover crop biomass production (2.00 Mg ha-1), cover cropping increased organic matter contents by 0.2% (SE:0.05%) and soil water content at field capacity by 1.3% (SE: 0.5%).
 At the trial with the lowest 10-year mean production (0.45 Mg ha-1), cover cropping had no effect on organic matter but increased soil water at field capacity by 1.2% (SE:0.4%).
 Cover cropping had no effect on organic matter or soil water at field capacity in the two trials with intermediate 10-year cover crop biomass productions (1.32 Mg ha-1, 1.34 Mg ha-1).
 There was likewise no relationship between the effects and the previous year’s biomass production.
 The lack of relationship between the amount of above-ground biomass produced by the cover crop and the cover crop’s effects on field capacity indicates the two are not directly related.
 We propose a causal model relating cover crops to soil properties relevant to soil water holding capacities to aid in understanding these relationships.
 The casual model indicates measuring below-ground biomass of cover crops is a vital measurement for understanding how cover crops affect soil hydrology.
 While some cover crop benefits have been clearly linked to above-ground biomass production (e.g. reduced soil erosion and nitrate leaching), examining the role of roots in cover crop services merits further exploration.
 More research is needed on the exact mechanisms by which cover crops can improve soil water, as well as when and where those benefits may be most easily realized.

 Intro (note: JSWC doesn’t have an ‘intro section’, they want the first sentence to be a thesis statement.